You Can Make This Adorable Snowman Wreath in 4 Easy Steps

 Step 4: Add a hat and hang

-We gave our snowman his own magic black hat by cutting the basic shape from foam-core board.
+We gave our snowman his own magic black hat by cutting the basic shape from the foam-core board.
 You can make the hat out of anything you have in your crafts closet (foam core, felt, or heavy paper), but we recommend using something light that won't add to the weight of the wreath.
 If you're making the snowman wreath for a front door or if you plan to hang it anywhere outside, we suggest using a material that won't fall apart in winter weather conditions.

 If you want to make a snowman that's a little less traditional, you can skip the hat and add a colorful scarf or any other accessory you can think of!
 The kids will love thinking up different items of clothing for the snowman to wear.
 You can even change your snowman's look throughout the season by adding different scarves or other accessories.